YousifW/CalculatorVueJS/README.md

 # CalculatorVueJS
-This is a Calculator coded with the Vue.JS.
+This is a Calculator I coded with the help of Vue.JS.
 This is just a test so I can get more experience with VueJS.
 I did not use the CLI for VueJS -- I used the featured CDN.

+-- HTML / CSS / JS / Vue.JS